 In 2018 a study of 95 participants from North Eastern University showed that more negative language in the media led to a significant increase in participants’ mental and physiological issues.
 Sometimes, the effect lasted for weeks after consuming the information.

-The study showed that we’re not only susceptible to the content itself but also how we hear it.
+The study showed that we’re not only susceptible to the content itself but also to how we hear it.

 It’s no surprise to me that a member of my own family, who consumes news compulsively, has a fairly negative outlook sometimes.
 Or that he passes that negativity on to me by regurgitating the same information.

 Another study from the Gothenburg Research Institute, Sweden, showed that people comparing themselves to others on Facebook were likely to suffer low self-esteem and depressive symptoms.